F5Networks/f5-bigip-runtime-init/README.md

 ## Troubleshooting

 ### F5 Automation Toolchain Components
 F5 BIG-IP Runtime Init uses the F5 Automation Toolchain for configuration of BIG-IP instances.
-Any errors thrown from these components will be surfaced in the bigIpRuntimeInit.log (or a custom log location as specified below).
+Any errors thrown from these components will be surfaced in the bigIpRuntimeInit.log (or a custom log location as specified below) as well as under _/var/log/restnoded/restnoded.log_ since BIGIP iControl LX extensions (i.e. DO, AS3, CFE and so on) send their output to this log file.

 Help with troubleshooting individual Automation Toolchain components can be found at F5's [Public Cloud Docs](http://clouddocs.f5.com/cloud/public/v1/):
 - DO: https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/troubleshooting.html